How to track off-road fleet equipment

 Logistics — Having a complete view of where equipment assets are along with the trucks that move them allows for the most efficient way of scheduling their pick-ups and deliveries.
 This will also give the dispatchers/service manager the ability to see their on-road technicians on the same map for scheduling maintenance/repair calls.

-Utilization — Being able to monitor the usage of equipment on site allows for the proper allocation of assets to each job based on work being done.
+Utilisation — Being able to monitor the usage of equipment on site allows for the proper allocation of assets to each job based on work being done.

 Asset allocation — This also allows the company as a whole to see what assets they need and base their purchasing budget on actual and accurate usage data.